-With gratitude to the First Peoples of Turtle Island, we acknowledge that we worship, work and play on the traditional lands of the Coast Salish, Nuu-'chah'nulth and Kwakwaka'wakw peoples.
+With humility and gratitude to the First Peoples of Turtle Island, we acknowledge that we worship, work and play on the traditional lands of the Coast Salish, Nuu-'chah'nulth and Kwakwaka'wakw peoples.
+We seek healing and reconciliation with the First Peoples of Canada and are continuing to learn what that means in concrete terms, and how we must go about our part in that work.

 Ministering on these traditional territories, we are a regional expression of the Anglican Church of Canada, part of the worldwide Anglican Communion, and one part of the whole body of Christ.